baileyp/advent-of-code-2017/common/day-24/README.md

 ## Part 1

 I ended up implementing this twice.
-The first time around I build a graph of all the bridges and then used DFS to find bridge sums.
+The first time around I built a graph of all the bridges and then used DFS to find bridge sums.
 Here's how the sample input would look as a graph:

 ```